maoz-grossman/Chord-recognition/README.md

 (https://en.wikipedia.org/wiki/Harmonic_pitch_class_profiles)

 <h5>results</h5>
-On average the best results we got were from the knn algorithm, with an average accuracy of ~96 percent Second place went to the SVM algorithm, with an average accuracy of ~95 percent Not far from it in third place is  'Decision tree', with ~95 percent accuracy on average And last but not least, the 'Adaboost' algorithm with ~94 percent accuracy on average.
+On average the best results we got were from the knn algorithm, with an average accuracy of ~96 percent.
+Second place went to the SVM algorithm, with an average accuracy of ~95 percent.
+Not far from it in third place is  'Decision tree', with ~95 percent accuracy on average.
+And last but not least, the 'Adaboost' algorithm with ~94 percent accuracy on average.